Cacti/plugin_thold/README.md

 The thold plugin has been in development for well over a decade with increasing functionality and stability over that time.
 There have been several contributors to thold over the years.
-Chief amonst them are Jimmy Conner, Larry Adams, and Andreas Braun.
+Chief among them are Jimmy Conner, Larry Adams, and Andreas Braun.
 We hope that version 1.0 and beyond are the most stable and robust versions of thold ever published.
 We are always looking for new ideas.
 So, this won't be the last release of thold, you can rest assured of